CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

 In this exercise, you will be migrating your on-premises MongoDB database hosted over Azure Linux VM to Azure CosmosDB using Azure database migration.
 Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

+## Objectives

+In this Exercise, you will be able to complete the following tasks:

+- Task 1: Explore the databases and collections in MongoDB
+- Task 2: Create a Migration Project and migrate data to Azure CosmosDB

 ### Task 1: Explore the databases and collections in MongoDB

 In this task, you will be connecting to a mongo database hosted over Azure Linux VM and exploring the databases and collections in it.